 Advance statements are not legally binding but will help to ensure that someone’s wishes, feelings and beliefs are taken into account.

-Compassion in Dying has produced a factsheet about advance statements
+Compassion in Dying has information about advance statements

 An advance decision is legally binding and allows the person that you care for to say which medical treatments they would refuse if they later lose capacity to make this decision.
 An advance decision needs to include certain information in order to be valid and needs to be specific in what it says.